-Electronic payment of all fees may be made using the link above.
+Electronic payment of all fees may be made using the button above.
 Fees may also be paid by physical check payable to “Finance - Construction Management”.

 Include the DCM (BC) Project Number, if assigned, on the check and attach the corresponding fee worksheet; mail payments to: Finance - Construction

 Management, P.O.
 Box 301150, Montgomery, AL 36130-1150.
 Payments using Public School and College Authority (PSCA) funds and state agency inter-fund transfers

 may be arranged by contacting email@example.com.

 Plan Review Fee Calculation Worksheet (Basic, ADA and 65%)

 Additional Revised Final Plan Review Fees Calculation Worksheet

 - Basic Plan Review Fee*: Covers Schematic, Preliminary, Final, 1st Revised Final and addenda reviews, along with reviews of most